sockeqwe/pages/content/abstraction-text-resource.md

     <item quantity="other">%d items</item>
   </plurals>
   ```
-- A simple text that is not loaded from any resource xml file like `strings.xml` but is loaded e.g. from a backend as a plain string already.
+- A simple text that is not loaded from an android resource xml file like `strings.xml` but is loaded already as string type and doesn't need any further translation (in contrast to `R.string.some_text`).
+For example, just a piece of text extracted from a json backend response.

 Did you notice that to load these kinds of strings you have to invoke different methods with different parameters to actually get the string value?
+If we want to deal with all of them gracefully then we should consider introducting a layer of abstraction for strings.
+To do that we have to consider the following points:
-If we want to deal with all of them gracefully and not leaking implementation details (like which method to invoke to actually translate a resource into a string), make text first class citizen (if suitable) of our business logic layer instead of your UI layer so that the view layer can easily "render" it (again, only relevant if your application needs to be flexible regarding displaying different kinds of Strings coming from different sources) then you should consider introducing a layer of abstraction for Strings.
+1. We don't want to leak implementation details like which method to invoke to actually translate a resource into a string.
+2. We need to make text a first class citizen (if suitable) of our business logic layer instead of our UI layer so that the view layer can easily "render" it.

-Let's say that we want to load a string from a backend via http and if that fails we fallback to display a fallback string that is loaded from `strings.xml`.
+Let's go step by step through this points by implementing a concrete example: Let's say that we want to load a string from a backend via http and if that fails we fallback to display a fallback string that is loaded from `strings.xml`.
 Something like this:

 ```kotlin
 class MyViewModel(